viamrobotics/docs/docs/tutorials/projects/build-an-outdoor-rover.md

   <img src="../../img/outdoor-rover-boxbot/board-setup.png" alt="Board setup." title="Board setup." />
 </div>

-In the [Viam app](http://app.viam.com/), navigate to **CONFIG** within the robot you created previously, and add a new component of type "board", model "pi".
+In the [Viam app](http://app.viam.com/), navigate to **config** within the robot you created previously, and add a new component of type "board", model "pi".
 You can name it whatever you want, but you'll reference this name later.
 We'll call it "local" in this example.